seiyaku

 The Early Church was not wealthy, and neither were Christians.
 The disciples were fishermen, artisans, peasants; not wealthy princes.
 Even if they wanted to build churches of their own design, there was no money for such a luxury.
 Therefore existing buildings were adapted.

-When it was possible to build a new church, the design was usually in the form of an oblong, a cross or an ellipse (resembling the body of a fish or the hull of a boat).
+When it was possible to build a new church, the design was usually in the form of a rectangle, a cross or an ellipse (resembling the body of a fish or the hull of a boat).
 It was hardly ever circular, since that was the shape favoured by heathen religions.
 Nevertheless, the need for a special place for worship was recognised and the design, with some differences, was the osmosis of Pagan structures.

 Those same basic layouts, well-intentioned though spiritually baseless, remain today.